pamelafox/flask-charts-api-container-app/README.md

 You can also run this app locally with Docker, thanks to the `Dockerfile`.
 You need to either have Docker Desktop installed or have this open in Github Codespaces for these commands to work.

+1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+If you opened this inside Github Codespaces or a Dev Container in VS Code, installation is not needed. ⚠️ If you're on an Apple M1/M2, you won't be able to run `docker` commands inside a Dev Container; either use Codespaces or do not open the Dev Container.

-1. Build the image:
+2. Build the image:

     ```shell
     docker build --tag flask-app .
     ```

-2. Run the image:
+3. Run the image:

     ```shell
     docker run --publish 5000:5000 flask-app